badalgami/Machine-Unlearning-MNIST-HAM10000/README.md

    - Extend the implementation to include sharded and sliced training for finer-grained control of unlearning.
 2. **Formal Evaluation Metrics**:
    - Implement advanced metrics such as the **Anamnesis Index (AIN)** to evaluate the effectiveness of unlearning quantitatively.
-3. **Real-World Applications**:
-   - Explore use cases in privacy-preserving AI, healthcare, and compliance with data deletion laws like GDPR.